basblsolver/BASBLib/README.md

 ## BASBLib home-page

-For more details on these problems see [BASBLib home-page](http://basblsolver.github.io/BASBLib/).
+For more details on bilevel test problems see [BASBLib home-page](http://basblsolver.github.io/BASBLib/).

 ## Citation